Healthy Recipes Blog

 Place the chicken in a large stockpot.

 Add the vegetables, herbs, salt, and pepper.
-Cover the ingredients with water and bring to a boil.
+Cover with water and bring to a boil.
 Using a spoon, skim the foam from the top of the broth (this ensures clearer broth).
 Reduce the heat, partially cover, and simmer the broth for 3 hours.

 Remove the solids from the broth with a large slotted spoon, then strain it using a colander.
 Serve immediately.

+5 stars rating.
 This was absolutely DELICIOUS!
 I’m feeling sick, and this looked like a quick broth recipe.
 I was skeptical because it’s been a while since I’ve done homemade broth, and I remember them being 10 hours?
 This was very flavorful, and I plan on making a bunch and freezing for soups or to have on hand!!
 Truly, this is one of the best homemade broth recipes I’ve ever had.

 Grace